multishell/multishell-scripts/busybox/README.md

 1.5.1 through 1.5.2 - Used updated `Makefile` from 1.3.0.
 Applied resource limits from 1.5.0.
 Fixed sysinfo from 1.3.0.
 Fixed iphdr from 1.2.0.
 Fixed system calls from 1.1.1.
 Run shell by default from 1.3.0.

 1.6.0 - Used updated `Makefile` from 1.3.0.
 Updated resource limit patch.
-93b05ab6 Fixed system calls from 1.1.1.
-Updated sysinfo patch. d095b358 Updated iphdr patch. fcab7318 Fixed system calls from 1.1.1.
-Updated patch to run shell by default. b41ca149
+93b05ab6 Updated sysinfo patch. d095b358 Updated iphdr patch. fcab7318 Fixed system calls from 1.1.1.
+Updated patch to run shell by default.
+17061881

 1.6.1 through 1.6.2 - Used updated `Makefile` from 1.3.0.
 Applied resource limit patch from 1.6.0.
-Fixed system calls from 1.1.1.
 Applied sysinfo and iphdr patches from 1.6.0.
 Fixed system calls from 1.1.1.
 Applied change to run shell by default from 1.6.0.

 1.7.0 - Used updated `Makefile` from 1.3.0.
 Applied resource limit patch from 1.6.0.
-Fixed system calls from 1.1.1.
 Applied sysinfo patch from 1.6.0.
 Updated iphdr patch.
 4715af4d Fixed conflicting network headers by defining a constant.
 57719707 Fixed system calls from 1.1.1.
 Applied change to run shell by default from 1.6.0.

-1.7.1 - Used updated `Makefile` from 1.3.0.
+1.7.1 through 1.7.5 - Used updated `Makefile` from 1.3.0.
 Applied resource limit patch from 1.6.0.
+Applied sysinfo patch from 1.6.0.
+Applied iphdr and network header patches from 1.7.0.
 Fixed system calls from 1.1.1.
+Applied change to run shell by default from 1.6.0.

+1.8.0 - Used updated `Makefile` from 1.3.0.
+Applied resource limit patch from 1.6.0.
 Applied sysinfo patch from 1.6.0.
 Applied iphdr and network header patches from 1.7.0.
 Fixed system calls from 1.1.1.
+Updated change to run shell by default. ce7f75f9

-Applied change to run shell by default from 1.6.0.
+1.8.1 through 1.8.3 - Used updated `Makefile` from 1.3.0.
+Applied resource limit patch from 1.6.0.
+Applied sysinfo patch from 1.6.0.
+Applied iphdr and network header patches from 1.7.0.
+Fixed system calls from 1.1.1.
+Added change to run shell by default from 1.8.0.

+1.9.0 - Used updated `Makefile` from 1.3.0.
+Applied network header patches from 1.7.0.
+Applied resource limit patch from 1.6.0 Updated sysinfo patch.
+36515085 Applied iphdr patch from 1.7.0.
+Fixed system calls from 1.1.1.
+Updated patch to run the shell by default.
+4fa45191

+1.9.1 - Used updated `Makefile` from 1.3.0.
+Applied network header patches from 1.7.0.
+Applied resource limit patch from 1.6.0 Applied sysinfo patch from 1.9.0.
+Applied iphdr patch from 1.7.0.
+Fixed system calls from 1.1.1.
+Applied patch to run the shell by default from 1.9.0.

+1.9.x is broken for ash (Segmentation fault) and lash (applet not found).
+1.10.x is broken for lash (applet not found).

+1.10.1 updated a patch

+Tried building through 1.11.0, but kept getting problems with the shells and later with directory monitoring.

 git cherry-pick 1114a503 # Makefile - split deprecated syntax - 1.3.0
+#git cherry-pick 57719707 # Fix conflicting headers to get a single constant - 1.10.1
+#git cherry-pick 0f157357 # Fix conflicting headers to get a single constant - 1.10.1
-git cherry-pick 93b05ab6 # resource.h - rlimit, rusage, etc - 1.6.0
+git cherry-pick d11a2c1d # Fix conflicting headers to get a single constant - 1.10.3 git cherry-pick 93b05ab6 # resource.h - rlimit, rusage, etc - 1.6.0
-git cherry-pick d095b358 # include/libbb.h - use system-provided sysinfo - 1.6.0
+git cherry-pick 36515085 # include/libbb.h - use system-provided sysinfo - 1.6.0
 git cherry-pick 4715af4d # networking/libiproute/iptunnel.c - conflicting struct iphdr - 1.7.0
-git cherry-pick 57719707 # Fix conflicting headers to get a single constant - 1.7.0 git cherry-pick 6842a3f8 # modutils/insmod.c - patched in system calls - 1.1.1
+#git cherry-pick 6842a3f8 # modutils/insmod.c - patched in system calls - 1.1.1
+git cherry-pick aadf78c5 # modutils/insmod.c - patched in system calls - 1.11.0
-git cherry-pick b41ca149 # applets/applets.c - run shell by default - 1.6.0
+git cherry-pick c71b1f52 # libbb/appletlib.c - run shell by default - 1.6.0

-1.7.0
-1.7.1
-1.7.2
-1.7.3
-1.7.4
-1.7.5
-1.8.0
-1.8.1
-1.8.2
-1.8.3
 1.9.0
 1.9.1
 1.9.2